curtislow777/nerds/README.md

 - Feature 9 - Leaderboard page - Users can view the leaderboard of the top students in the current semester (No)

-- Feature 10 - Discussion page
+- Feature 10 - Discussion page - Users can view post